solliancenet/azure-synapse-analytics-ga-content-packs/hands-on-labs/lab-02/README.md

 ### Task 2 - Explore the Azure Data Explorer database in Synapse Studio

 Once the linked service is published, you can view the Azure Data Explorer databases and tables in Synapse Studio.
 Select the `Data` hub on the left site, then select the `Linked` section and the expand the `Azure Data Explorer` section to view the databases and tables under it.
-Activate the context menu next to the `SalesTelemetry` table by clicking on the `...` indicator (appears when you hover over the table name) and then select `New notebook > Read DataFrame from table`.
+Activate the context menu next to the `SalesTelemetry` table by clicking on the `...` indicator (appears when you hover over the table name) and then select `New notebook > Load to `.

 ![Read Spark DataFrame from Azure Data Explorer table](./../media/lab-02-ex-01-task-02-notebook-from-table.png)